-Brief: In this review of Kali Linux, we try to answer regular questions like what is Kali Linux, what is the use of Kali Linux and whether beginners should use Kali Linux or not?
+Brief: In this review of Kali Linux, we try to answer some common questions: what is Kali Linux, what are the uses of Kali Linux and should beginners use Kali Linux or not?

 Kali Linux has gained a lot of popularity recently.
-And there is a reason for that.
-Hacking is back as the cool-thing-to-do in popular culture and this can be attributed significantly to the TV series Mr. Robot.
+And there’s a reason for that.
+Hacking is back as the cool thing to do in popular culture and this can be attributed significantly to the TV series Mr. Robot.

-Kali is one of the few hacking focused Linux distributions and quite obviously, Mr. Robot’s popularity helped Kali Linux in getting new users.
-The graph below validates this claim.
+Kali is one of the few hacking-focused Linux distributions, and Mr. Robot’s popularity has obviously helped Kali Linux attract new users.
+The graph below illustrates this.

 But Kali Linux was certainly not designed for general purposes.
 Look at the Kali Linux tools and you’ll find that many of them relate to “hacking”.

 Of course, I could easily write an article explaining why it’s wrong to use Kali as a first Linux distribution.
 In fact, you could find great arguments here and here to dissuade you from using Kali unless you really have specific needs.

 But I wanted to do something different.
-So I installed Kali Linux in VirtualBox and tried to put myself in the shoes of a ‘new user’ trying some basic tasks on his brand new Linux system.
-So, will I encounter some issues or will it be straightforward?
-Stay with me up until the end of this article to read my conclusions.
+So I installed Kali Linux in VirtualBox and tried to put myself in the shoes of a “new user” trying some basic tasks on his brand new Linux system.
+Would I encounter some issues or would it be straightforward?
+Stay with me until the end of this article to read my conclusions.

 What is Kali Linux?

 To quote the official web page title, Kali Linux is a “Penetration Testing and Ethical Hacking Linux Distribution”.
-Simply said, it’s a Linux distribution packed with security-related tools and targeted toward network and computer security experts.
+Simply put, it’s a Linux distribution packed with security-related tools and targeted toward network and computer security experts.

-A Linux Distribution is nothing more than a bundle containing the Linux kernel, a set of core utilities and applications and some default settings.
-So, Kali Linux does not offer something unique in that sense most of the provided tools could be installed on any Linux distribution.
+A Linux distribution is nothing more than a bundle containing the Linux kernel, a set of core utilities and applications and some default settings.
+So Kali Linux does not offer something unique in the sense that most of the tools it provides could be installed on any Linux distribution.